 Just in case I haven't mentioned it ... the scenery on our visit to Iceland, was absolutely breath-taking - one spectacular view after another.

-We booked our accommodation for the fourth night of our trip, through Priceline.com and in Egilsstaðir we stayed at the Guesthouse Olga, also known as Gistihus Olgu which was delightful and we were very comfortable there!
+We booked our accommodation for the night of our visit to Iceland day four, through Priceline.com and in Egilsstaðir we stayed at the Guesthouse Olga, also known as Gistihus Olgu which was delightful and we were very comfortable there!

 We had the basement suite which was much nicer than the name would suggest, as our room was spacious, had two single beds, a bathroom with washbasin and toilet, and a small kitchen area with a fridge, microwave, kettle and toaster.